PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 | T_Analysis_Job   | AJ_finish        | finish           |
 | t_users	       | name_with_prn	  | `<skip>`         |

+Use `/TableFilterList` or `/TableNameFilter` to specify a table name (or comma separated list of names) to restrict table export operations.
+* This is useful for exporting the data from just a single table

 Use `/DateFilter` or `/TableDataDateFilter` to define a tab-delimited text file that defines date filters to use when exporting data from tables.
 * The data file will include the start date in the name, for example: `mc.t_log_entries_Data_Since_2020-01-01.sql`
 * File format: